Updated November 30, 2024

 I love the holidays.
 I love Christmas shopping and gathering with friends and family.
 And I love the energy and the lights and decorations around town.
 I even like the snow!
 I admit it: I’m as enthusiastic about the holidays as Clark Griswold in National Lampoon’s Christmas Vacation.
-But their is also financial stress.

 1. Identify all of your holiday costs